Musk announces plans to move Tesla HQ out of California over virus restrictions

 Musk's frustration with the lockdown has been boiling for several weeks.
 It even resulted in an expletive-filled rant during Tesla’s quarterly call with analysts and investors late last month where Musk described the lockdown as “fascist” and argued it was limiting freedom.

-As for Tesla's potential future outside California, the company already has a plant for batteries and other components for its electric cars in Nevada, and in March Musk said the company was looking for a second U.S. vehicle plant—ideally in one of the flyover states—for production of the Cybertruck pickup truck.
+As for Tesla's potential future outside California, the company already has a plant for batteries and other components for its electric cars in Nevada and this could be expanded, and in March Musk said the company was looking for a location for a second U.S. vehicle plant—ideally in one of the flyover states—for production of the Cybertruck pickup truck.

-Perhaps portending the move out of California, Musk only a week ago announced via Twitter that he wanted to sell all of his possessions, including multiple homes he owns in California.
+Perhaps portending the move out of California, Musk only a week ago announced via Twitter that he wanted to sell all of his possessions, including multiple homes in California.
 Two have already been listed for sale on Zillow, including one previously owned by late actor Gene Wilder.